rcook/beginning-practical-haskell/part01a.md

 21
 ```

-* Some languages use parentheses `(` and `)` for function application
-* However, applying functions is Haskell's raison d'&ecirc;tre
-* In the spirit of minimal, clean syntax, function application eschews parentheses
+Many languages use parentheses `(` and `)` to delimit the arguments of a function application or call.
+Applying functions, however, is Haskell's raison d'&ecirc;tre and, in the spirit of minimal, clean syntax, Haskells eschews extraneous punctuation for this most fundamental of syntactic elements.

-* In a source file, this would look like:
+Moving this function to a source file would look like:

 ```haskell
 addIntegers :: Integer -> Integer -> Integer